 Manchester Music has been in business since 1978; Manchester Music Library since 1994.
-The library has provided music worldwide for national radio and TV commercials and programs, games and apps, documentaries, corporate communications for fortune 500 companies, government agencies, churches and colleges, music-on-hold, internet videos, and weddings and events.
+The library has provided music worldwide for national radio and TV commercials and programs, documentaries, corporate communications for fortune 500 companies, government agencies, churches and colleges, music-on-hold, internet videos, and weddings and events.

 The first ten seconds of any piece in the Manchester Music Library tells you you’re hearing something good.
 That’s because it’s written by some of the hottest composers and performed by live musicians in New York and Europe.
 But that’s just the surface.
 Listen further and you’ll hear rare musicality.
 Real melodies.
 Real feeling.
 Our pieces aren’t comprised of repetitive loops, but develop over their length in interesting ways.
 And the interest stretches beyond a single track.